vinonaval3-boop/FinWise-Buildathon/README.md

 ## ✨ Features
 - 📊 Add and view expenses (date, category, amount)
-- 📂 Data stored in a JSON file (acts as database)
+- 📂 Data stored in a JSON file (acts as a database)
 - 📉 Simple charts to visualize spending trends
 - ⚡ Fast and lightweight backend server
 - 🎨 Minimal UI to demonstrate concept